Harvey James: Sherbet

 James joined a pop band, Sherbet (also performed as Highway and as the Sherbs), in Sydney in early 1976 to replace Gunther Gorman (ex-Home), on lead guitar, backing vocals and slide guitar.
-His first recording with the group was their biggest hit single, "Howzat", which peaked at No. 1 on the Kent Music Report Australian singles chart and reached the Top 5 on the UK Singles Chart.
+His first recording with the group was their biggest hit single, "Howzat" (May 1976), which peaked at No. 1 on the Kent Music Report Australian singles chart and reached the Top 5 on the UK Singles Chart.
+The group's first performance with James was at Canberra's Albert Hall on 25 June.
+Tony Catterall of The Canberra Times observed that, with James on guitar, "the band now has a lead instrument capable of carrying the load that hard rock imposes."
 James co-wrote subsequent singles, "Rock Me Gently" (1976), "Beg Steal and Borrow" (1978) and "Angela" (1979), with various band members.
 He remained with the group until late 1982.
-James returned to Sherbet for various reunions (including some alongside original guitarist, Clive Shakespeare).
+James returned to Sherbet for various reunions (including alongside his predecessor, their original guitarist, Clive Shakespeare).

-In 1979, during Sherbet's hiatus, he was a member of Marc Hunter and the Romantics, which backed Hunter on his solo album, Fiji Bitter (November 1979), and for the associated tour to promote it.
+In 1979, during Sherbet's hiatus, he was a member of Marc Hunter and the Romantics, which backed Hunter on his solo album, Fiji Bitter (November 1979) and for the associated tour.
 In 1982, after leaving Sherbet, James became an original member of the Party Boys, a Sydney-based cover versions group, with Graham Bidstrup on drums, Kevin Borich on lead guitar, Paul Christie on bass guitar, drums and backing vocals and James Reyne on lead vocals (on loan from Australian Crawl).
 James played on the Party Boys' first two live albums, Live at Several 21sts (March 1983) and Greatest Hits (of Other People) (November 1983).
-He participated in a reunion of Ariel in August 1997.
+He also participated in a reunion of Ariel in August 1997.